Our Advice to new Personal Injury Clients

 You may see or hear advertising of companies willing to lend money against any settlement you may receive in the future.
 We strongly advise our clients not to do so.
 These companies charge huge interest rates and additional fees which absolutely must be paid out of any settlement you receive.
 For example, clients borrowing $1,000.00 sometimes have to repay the lending company $1,500.00 to $3,000.00 (and sometimes more) given the length of time it takes to resolve a personal injury case.

 Of course, borrowing money against your settlement does not increase the value of your case.
 Further, it makes settlement of your case very difficult in that the amount you receive out of a settlement is greatly reduced by having to repay the loan, making what may be a reasonable settlement offer seem unreasonable to you.
-Please contact us before you deal with any settlement funding company.
+Please contact our Jacksonville accident lawyers before you deal with any settlement funding company.

 Maximum Medical Improvement